 - To enhance the opportunities for spawning of German brown trout, SMUD has been granted permission from the California Division of Safety of Dams to maintain reservoir elevations beyond the annually required September 30th water release date.
-This effort not only accommodates the trout, but also extends the recreation season at the reservoir. - Continuous minimum flows are released from all reservoir dams, with many flows varying by water year type and month. - Continuous habitat-sustaining flows are released from some reservoir dams during times of the year (July-October) when natural inflows to the reservoirs cease (e.g., Rubicon and Buck Island Reservoirs).
+This effort not only accommodates the trout, but also extends the recreation season at the reservoir; - Continuous minimum flows are released from all reservoir dams, with many flows varying by water year type and month; - Working with the California Department of Fish and Game, SMUD monitors turbidity above and below Slab Creek Reservoir to ensure that project operations do not affect downstream water clarity; and - Continuous habitat-sustaining flows are released from some reservoir dams during times of the year (July-October) when natural inflows to the reservoirs cease (e.g., Rubicon and Buck Island Reservoirs).
 Thus, flows are provided in the bypass reach at times of year when no water flows into the reservoir.